NanoComp/meep/doc/docs/Scheme_User_Interface.md

 Low-Level Functions
 -------------------

 By default, Meep reads input functions like `sources` and `geometry` and creates *global* variables `structure` and `fields` to store the corresponding C++ objects.
-Given these, you can then call essentially *any* function in the C++ interface, because all of the C++ functions are automatically made accessible to Scheme by a wrapper-generator program called [SWIG](https://en.wikipedia.org/wiki/SWIG).
+Given these, you can then call essentially *any* function in the C++ interface, because all of the C++ functions are automatically made accessible to Scheme by the wrapper-generator program [SWIG](https://en.wikipedia.org/wiki/SWIG).

 ### Initializing the Structure and Fields